Skip to content

 Meta-tools

-LLMs have limited context windows.
-When an MCP server registers hundreds of individual tools (up to 1033 on GitLab.com Enterprise/Premium), the tool descriptions alone consume a large portion of the available tokens, leaving less room for the actual conversation.
+Meta-tools exist to fit a complete GitLab API surface into a limited LLM context window.
+When an MCP server registers hundreds of individual tools (up to 1071 on GitLab.com Enterprise/Premium with Orbit), the tool descriptions alone consume a large portion of the available tokens, leaving less room for the actual conversation.
+Meta-tool mode collapses those operations into domain-level tools, so the tool list stays small while functionality stays complete.

 Meta-tools reduce the tool count by more than 95% while preserving 100% of the functionality.
 Every individual tool operation is available as an action within one of the domain meta-tools.